kubernetes/dashboard/README.md

 Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.

+As of version 7.0.0, we have dropped support for Manifest-based installation.
+Only Helm-based installation is supported now.
+Due to multi-container setup and hard dependency on Kong gateway API proxy it would not be feasible to easily support Manifest-based installation.

+Additionally, we have changed the versioning scheme and dropped `appVersion` from Helm chart.
+It is because, with a multi-container setup, every module is now versioned separately.
+Helm chart version can be considered an app version now.

 ![Dashboard UI workloads page](docs/images/overview.png)

 ## Installation